-Birds have been a love of ours for years, and as our kids have gotten older, I can tell they become very fond of them too.
-We spend countless hours reading about birds, researching birds, and bird watching.
-Especially in our backyard.
-Recently we shared how to make the best birdseed ornaments, and it’s been very popular with kids and adults.
+Birds have been our love for years, and as our kids have gotten older, I can tell they become very fond of them too.
+We spend countless hours reading about birds, researching birds, and bird watching, especially in our backyard.
+Recently, we shared how to make the best birdseed ornaments, and it’s been very popular with kids and adults.
 That is why I wanted to continue sharing easy ideas to incorporate a love for nature and birds into your life.
-We hope you love making Beautiful Icy Homemade Bird Treats as much as we do.
+We hope you love making Beautiful Ice Homemade Bird Treats as much as we do.

 Homemade Bird Treats

 This fruity combination might seem unusual for birds, but eating a variety of appropriate foods is very healthy for birds.